Key Club

 Key Club International, also called Key Club, is an international service organization for high school students.
-As a student-led organization, Key Club's goal is to encourage leadership through serving others.
-Key Club International is the high school branch of the Kiwanis International family, classifying as a Service Leadership Program and more specifically as a Kiwanis Youth Program.
+Key Club International is the high school branch of the Kiwanis International family, classified as a Service Leadership Program and more specifically as a Kiwanis Youth Program.
 Many Key Clubs are sponsored by a local Kiwanis club.

-The organization was started by California State Commissioner of Schools Albert C. Olney and vocational education teacher Frank C. Vincent who work together to establish the first Key Club at Sacramento High School in California on May 7, 1925.
+The organization was started by California State Commissioner of Schools Albert C. Olney and vocational education teacher Frank C. Vincent, who worked together to establish the first Key Club at Sacramento High School in California on May 7, 1925.
 Female students were first admitted in 1977, ten years before women were admitted to the sponsoring organization, Kiwanis International.

+Key Club International began a 100-day countdown celebration leading up to the 100th anniversary in 2025 with celebratory events throughout the country prior to International Convention.

 History

 Origin

-In California, during the 1920s, adults were concerned with the pernicious side of high school fraternities and sought some means of replacing them with more wholesome activity for youth.
-In 1924, the local Kiwanis Club decided to attempt to begin a service club at the Sacramento High School, and the school principal eagerly supported the idea and began searching for students willing to start establish the club.
+In 1924, the local Kiwanis Club decided to attempt to begin a service club at the Sacramento High School, and the school principal supported the idea and began searching for students willing to start the club.
 In May 1925, a group of boys at Sacramento High School held their first club meeting.
-Called the "Key Boys", due to their valiant doings, the club eventually became known as Key Club and was associated with Kiwanis International.

 Inclusivity

 Female students were first allowed to join in 1977 (52 years after the founding of the organization).
-This occurred ten years before women were admitted to the sponsoring organization, Kiwanis International).
+This occurred ten years before adult women were permitted to join the parent (sponsoring) organization, Kiwanis International.

-In 1980 the first females were elected to the Key Club International Board.
+In 1980, the first females were elected to the Key Club International Board.
 Lisa Cross and Renee Wetstein were elected as Key Club International Trustees.
 In addition, the first African American was elected to serve on the International Board.
 Greg Broussard was elected as Key Club International vice-president.
 In 1996, Craig Melvin was elected as the first African-American president of Key Club International.
 The 2019 Key Club International Convention's House of Delegates voted to change all references of gender-specific pronouns (i.e., he/him/his or she/her/hers) to the neutral they/them/their pronoun set throughout all of the organization's bylaws.
-During the same session, the delegation passed a resolution to change the phrase "...my nation and God..." to "...my nation and world..." in the Key Club Pledge; the Kiwanis Youth Programs Board of Directors, directed by the International Guidebook to approve any votes from the House of Delegates, approved the changes.
+During the same session, the delegation passed a resolution to change the phrase "...my nation and God..." to "...my nation and world..." in the Key Club Pledge; the Kiwanis Youth Programs Board of Directors, directed by the International Guidebook to review any votes from the House of Delegates, approved the changes.